algorandfoundation/specs/dev/crypto.md

 - The Vector commitment proof for the participants revealed above, under msgpack key `P`.

-- The Falcon signature salt version, under msgpack key `v`, is expected salt version of every signature in the state proof.
+- The Falcon signature salt version, under msgpack key `v`, is the expected salt version of every signature in the state proof.

 - The set of revealed signatures, chosen as described in section IV.A